-For years, PayPal has made headlines as the most popular choice for freelancers to accept client payments.
+For years, PayPal has made headlines as the most popular choice for freelancers to accept client payments for their submitted invoice templates.
 Any good business owner should always keep their mind open to other options, however, and Stripe has enough merit to consider it a strong possible contender.
 In fact, as technology changes to make the business of freelancing easier, PayPal and Stripe have amped up their offerings to remain competitive.

 PayPal includes everything you’d need to invoice and accept payments as standard for their business owner accounts.
 The fees for doing business with them varies by country, but for U.S. freelancers, they are 2.9% + $0.30 per transaction.
 International transactions will have a bit more expense added to them, as PayPal does charge international processing fees and various rates for different countries.
 You can access their fees and pricing chart to see the exact details for each region/nation.